 Right now, cops can easily track and pull over millions of people not because they’re swerving or speeding, but because they’re driving a car registered to a person with a suspended license.
-But that doesn't mean the driver is the one with the suspended license.

 The case, Kansas v.
 Glover, addresses whether cops can pull someone over because the car they’re driving is registered to someone with a suspended license.
 To initiate these stops, police rely on the assumption that a car’s driver is also its owner, but drivers often share cars with their family members or friends.
 And being pulled over can subject them to searches or arrests they may not have otherwise had to deal with.

 That’s especially dangerous for people of color, according to advocates.
 Black men like Philando Castile, Walter Scott, and Samuel Debose were shot and killed by police in what started as routine traffic stops.